maksimryndin/stwo/contributing/primer.md

 As we have 8 (`N_INSTANCES_PER_ROW`) instances in a row and 158 (`N_COLUMNS_PER_REP`) state registers per instance, then totally we have 1264 felts (`N_COLUMNS`) in a row of the trace.
 As a reminder, every felt consists of 16 `u32` values (as it is a simd version).

 After the loop we see the evaluation of the trace over [`CircleDomain`](crates/prover/src/core/poly/circle/domain.rs).

+The input of a computation is called a *witness*.

 The input to the poseidon2 hash function matches the expected output iif the algebraic intermediate representation (AIR) polynomial constraints are satisfied.